-The project team shall deliver a complete set of documented operational procedures and supporting technical documents needed to operate the LSST as a scientific facility for the purpose of conducting a 10-year survey.
+The project team shall deliver a complete set of documented operational procedures and supporting technical documents needed to operate the LSST as a scientific facility to conduct a 10-year survey.

-The objective with this Operational Requirement is to ensure that the procedures necessary for operations and maintenance of the Rubin Observatory are documented and provided in a form that allows the operations team conduct the 10-year planned survey.
+The objective of this Operational Requirement is to ensure that the procedures necessary for the operations and maintenance of the Rubin Observatory are documented and provided in a form that allows the operations team to conduct the 10-year planned survey.
 The documentation is to include but is not limited to: